Lower Sackville Pizza Quest

 It has been a year since my last pizza quest, but we’ve made it all the way to Sackville: the land of pizza and car dealerships!
-The Sackville pizza scene is vast – I think Sackville must have the most pizza shops per capita in the HRM!
-So I decided to start with Lower Sackville (I used the borders of Cobequid Road on the east and Millwood Dr. on the west) and Beaver Bank (as that’s where our hosts were situated).
+Pizza in Lower Sackville is everywhere – I think this must be the most pizza shops per capita in the HRM!
+I decided to save Middle Sackville for next quest, and start with Lower Sackville (I used the borders of Cobequid Road on the east and Millwood Dr. on the west) and Beaver Bank (as that’s where our hosts were situated).
 Much thank to Liz and Jason for hosting us!
 It was a dark, rainy, frantic night in the middle of nowhere but you guys were great!

 We skipped the big chains as per usual, but we also omitted King of Donair, Alexandra’s, Jessy’s and Freeman’s – as these we have done before and with little fanfare of late.
 I also omitted Pizzadelic, as there is one in Mount Uniacke which I can save for an “Outer Sackville” quest.
 We hadn’t yet evaluated a Pizzatown, so they made the cut.